Take Care of Your Mental and Physical Health as a Way of Caring for God’s Creation

 • Stay hydrated, especially in the upcoming hot tropical climate.

 • Avoid drugs, alcohol, and smoking.
-These destroy the body, weaken mental health, and can harm your future.
+These harm your body, weaken your mental health, and jeopardize your future.

-Uganda is seeing more cases of alcohol and substance abuse among young people, especially during long holidays.
-When you protect your body, you protect your future and honour God.
+Uganda is experiencing a rise in alcohol and substance abuse among young people, especially during long holidays.
+By protecting your body, you safeguard your future and honor God.

 2. Mental Health Matters: Care for Your Inner Self Too

-Many young people silently struggle with depression, anxiety, pressure from peers and family expectations, environmental factors and sometimes trauma.
-Mental health challenges affect schooling, relationships, and self-esteem.
+Many young people face depression, anxiety, peer and family pressure, environmental stress, and sometimes trauma.
+These mental health challenges can impact education, relationships, and self-esteem.

 Taking care of your mental health is important because your mind is also part of God’s creation.

-Practical ways you can protect your Mental Health as a youth
+Practical ways to protect your mental health as a young person

 • Surround yourself with positive, supportive friends.